 JavaScript switch case

-Summary: in this tutorial, you will learn how to use the JavaScript switch statement to execute a block based on multiple conditions.
+Summary: in this tutorial, you will learn how to use the JavaScript switch statement to execute a block of code based on multiple conditions.

 Introduction to the JavaScript switch case statement